Mapping the online world

 While at first glance many of the islands and continents look familiar, a second look reveals some major size discrepancies between this and a conventional map.
 Why has Europe grown, while the USA has shrunk?
 Why is there a giant, unfamiliar landmass in the middle of the Pacific?
 What’s happened to Africa?

 ‘Online Europe’ is so much larger than geographic Europe because of the high rates of internet adoption by countries in this region.
 The UK, for example, is only the 21st largest country in the world by population, and the 78th by area.
 But in terms of internet use, it’s right at the top of the table.
 In 2015, about four out of five UK adults accessed the internet daily, and more than three quarters bought goods or services online.
-With 10.6 million registrations, .uk is the world’s fourth largest country-code domain, and a new .uk is registered every 20 seconds.
+With over 10 million registrations, .uk is the world’s fourth largest country-code domain, and a new .uk is registered every 20 seconds.

 The USA, on the other hand, is an anomaly.
 Despite having high levels of internet use, e-commerce and online innovation, there are comparatively few registrations under .us, its official country-code domain.
 Americans and American businesses tend to prefer .com, which at around 123 million registrations is the world’s most common domain.

 In many other countries, the number of country-code domain registrations can be a useful indicator of internet adoption.
 But the low number of .us domains instead reflects American dominance in the internet’s formative years.
 A .com website may be assumed to be American by default, removing the need to specify.